 After that, you can customize how many posts show up on your blog page, as well as in any feeds you have set up.
 You can set these as low or as high as you’d like.
 You can also decide whether you want feeds to display the full text of each post or just a summary.
 This will determine how people who subscribe to your RSS feed will see your content:

 Last but not least, the Search Engine Visibility option is the most important setting on this page.
-Checking it tells search engines like Google to ignore your site while leaving it unchecked means they will index it as normal.
+Checking it tells search engines like Google to ignore your site, while leaving it unchecked means they will index it as normal.

 In 99% of cases, this should be left unchecked.
-After all, search engines can be a major source of traffic to your site.
+After all, search engines can be a significant source of traffic to your site.
 However, you may want to select this option if your site is intended to be private.
 In addition, it can be smart to leave this temporarily checked while you’re building your site, so search engines don’t index it when it’s incomplete.

 4. The Discussion screen